hurwitzlab/biosys-analytics/lectures/01-intro/intro.md

 (D) Disable menu
 ```

+Either way, proceed to log in to Ocelote for your work.
+If you are uncertain which machine you are on, use `hostname`.
+If you are on the bastion host, it will be "gatekeeper.hpc.arizona.edu."
+Once you are on Ocelote, the hostname should be something like "login1" or "login2."

 # SSH Keys

 If you would like to avoid the 2-factor authentication, then copy your SSH private key to the target system like so: